Frank Zeidler

 Frank Paul Zeidler (September 20, 1912 - July 7, 2006) was an American socialist politician and mayor of Milwaukee, Wisconsin, serving three terms from April 20, 1948, to April 18, 1960.
-Zeidler, a member of the Socialist Party of America, is the most recent Socialist Party candidate to be elected mayor of a large American city.
+Zeidler, a member of the Social-Democratic Party of Wisconsin and the Socialist Party of America, is the most recent Socialist Party candidate to be elected mayor of a large American city.

 Early life and career

 Zeidler was born in Milwaukee on September 20, 1912.
+He graduated from West Division High School at the age of sixteen.
 He studied at both the University of Chicago and Marquette University, but was never able to graduate due to ill health.
 He became a socialist because of socialism's emphasis on peace and improving the conditions for workers.

 In an interview, Zeidler said he chose the ideology of socialism in 1933 "because of several things in its philosophy.
 One was the brotherhood of people all over the world.
 Another was its struggle for peace.
 Another was the equal distribution of economic goods.
 Another was the idea of cooperation.
 A fifth was the idea of democratic planning in order to achieve your goals.
 Those were pretty good ideas".
 He distanced himself from the beliefs of communism, especially communism linked in any way to the Soviet Union.
 Indeed, he was (and remained) an active Lutheran, a religious commitment which he saw as being fulfilled rather than contradicted by his Socialist activism.

 Later, however, he credited his adoption of socialism to reading left-wing literature, with the majority being written by Eugene V. Debs and Norman Thomas during the Great Depression.

 Zeidler became an active member of the Young People's Socialist League (YPSL), the youth branch of the Socialist Party of America.
 He later became the leader of the Milwaukee branch of the Red Falcons during the 1930s, and served as secretary of the Socialist Party of Wisconsin early in 1938 and again from late 1938 to 1941.